castacks/castacks.github.io/tartanSlamSeries.md

 ---
 layout: page
 title: Tartan SLAM Series
-subtitle: An interactive series of talks, tutorials, and learning on SLAM topics
+subtitle: An interactive series of talks, tutorials, and learning on SLAM
-description: An interactive series of talks, tutorials, and learning on SLAM topics
+description: An interactive series of talks, tutorials, and learning on SLAM
 show_sidebar: false
 hide_footer: false
 permalink: /tartanslamseries/